payara/ecosystem-eclipse-plugin/README.md

 ## Building

 To build type `ant` in the root of this project.
 This will cause Corundum to be downloaded and the feature to be build targeting Eclipse oxygen.2.
-Archived update sites will be found in `[project root]/build/repository/features`
+Archived update sites will be found in `[project root]/build/packages`

-GlassFish is a trademark of Oracle Corporation.
+GlassFish is a trademark of Eclipse Foundation.
 Payara is a trademark of Payara Foundation.